-SLA is pleased to have Pr.
-Sean Todd back as Chaplain for SLA.
+SLA is pleased to welcome Peter McPherson as the new Chaplain for SLA.
 The school Chaplain will help to provide spiritual mentorship, counselling, and encouragement to staff, students, and families of SLA.

 Service

 The SLA family aims to put their motto into action for everything they do, whether curricular or extracurricular.
 SLA will strive to routinely incorporate service into its spiritual, academic, vocational, musical, and social activities.